 We sat in the college library reading Mother Earth News in the early 80's, dreaming about the ‘homesteading life.’
 In 2008, the kids were grown, and our friends were 'downsizing', but we left our suburban yard, and dove head-first into a small farm!
 We haven't looked back since!

 What an experience it has been – in a few short years, I learned how to keep chickens, sheep, alpacas, steers, turkey, a milk cow, and then, Nubian milk goats!

-The goats became our love, and we now use their milk to make soap and yogurt for dogs.
-We make cheese, and hope to one day add that to our line of products.
+We love the goats, and we now use their milk to make soap and yogurt for dogs.

 Buttonwood Springs Farm

 The previous owners named this property ‘Buttonwood Farms’ for the large Sycamore tree in the front yard.

 Keeping with their tradition, we renamed it Buttonwood Springs Farm for the many Sycamore trees and springs found on the property.